-As discussed in section II.A above, the most informative comparison is between former French colonies and colonies of other French civil law countries (e.g. colonies of the Netherlands, Portugal, and Spain).
+As discussed in Section 2.1 above, the most informative comparison is between former French colonies and colonies of other French civil law countries (e.g., colonies of the Netherlands, Portugal, and Spain).
 These colonies all had versions of the French civil law, but their colonial histories were different.
 The former French colonies grew much more slowly.
-In fact, the growth rate of former colonies of French civil law countries other than France is not statistically distinguishable from that of former British colonies (p=0.29) or, for that matter, pure common law countries (p=0.40).
+In fact, the growth rate of former colonies of French civil law countries other than France is not statistically distinguishable from that of former British colonies (p = 0.29) or, for that matter, pure common law countries (p = 0.40).

-Another informative comparison is between former British colonies that are pure common law systems, and those that are mixed.
+Another informative comparison is between former British colonies that are pure common law systems and those that are mixed.
 Were legal origin truly important and the common law beneficial, as the literature often finds, then the pure common law countries should do better.
-As table 2 shows, however, if anything, the opposite is true: the mixed legal systems do slightly better.
+As Table 2 shows, however, if anything, the opposite is true: the mixed legal systems do slightly better.

-Inspection of the relevant cells of table 2 reveals that neither of these two results is driven by outliers, and both results hold when we restrict attention to countries that were still colonies in 1960.
-(Countries still colonies in 1960 are in italics).
-We will show in table 3 that the results hold up when controlling for initial GDP per capita in 1960.
+Inspection of the relevant cells of Table 2 reveals that neither of these two results is driven by outliers, and both results hold when we restrict attention to countries that were still colonies in 1960 (Countries still colonies in 1960 are in italics).
+We will show in Table 3 that the results hold up when controlling for initial GDP per capita in 1960.
 Together, these two comparisons suggest that broader colonial policy, rather than legal origin, influences growth in the post-colonial era.
-In particular, it appears that French colonial policy had deleterious consequences for the affected territories.
-(On other possible comparisons, see section II.A.3 above.)
+In particular, it appears that French colonial policy had

-$^{^{22}}$ We have also regressed levels of GDP in 1998-2007 on our legal and colonial dummies.
+We have also regressed levels of GDP in 1998-2007 on our legal and colonial dummies.
 The results are similar to those we obtain here, but mostly not statistically significant.
 We cannot perform our other analyses using proxies for colonial and legal origins, respectively, with levels data because the institutions we are interested in, such as education, health, and the judiciary, are themselves strongly influenced by the level of development.
 In the growth regressions, we can partially account for this by controlling for starting GDP; with the other dependent variables, we account for this by controlling for contemporaneous GDP.

-23 We use the new and improved RGDPL2 linkage, and the new and improved coding of China.
+We use the new and improved RGDPL2 linkage, and the new and improved coding of China.